j1g54w1337/j1g54w1337.github.io/_posts/2023-02-19-microcontroller-time.md

 # 12:37 - Soldering a fresh ESP32

 Starting with soldering a new ESP32.
-Yesterday I dropped the breadboard with my project prototype and with that the USB connector broke. :( I'm not a star with micro-soldering so it will be a fresh one.
+Yesterday I dropped the breadboard with my project prototype and with that the USB connector broke. :( I'm not a star with micro-soldering so, it will be a fresh one.

 ![esp32-murdered.jpg](../assets/img/postsesp32-murdered.jpg)